OSGeo/gdal/doc/source/drivers/raster/nitf.rst

       the input file.

-The following creation options to se fields in the NITF file header are available:
+The following creation options to set fields in the NITF file header are available:

 -  .. co:: OSTAID
       :choices: string of up to 10 characters